sacagroup/sacagroup.github.io/_pages/impact.md

 #### Crash Consistency for Secure NVMs
 The crash consistency issue caused by losing the contents of security metadata cache was first discovered and discussed in our ASPLOS'16 [Silent Shredder](https://dl.acm.org/doi/10.1145/2980024.2872377) paper in Section 7.1.
 This issue has been later picked up by academia and led to hundreds of papers in this domain that are addressing this problem.

+#### Identifying the Issue of High Recovery Time for Secure NVMs
+Our papers (Triad-NVM and Anubis) are the first to discuss the high recovery time in secure crash consistent memories.
+Rebuilding integrity tree requires iterating over data blocks and hence takes hours.
+Latter studies show that just sanitizing a 512GB DCPMM DIMM can take an hour (https://dl.dell.com/topicspdf/dcpmm-user-guide_en-us.pdf).
+Our work also is the first to show how to speed up recovery time to be less than a second, for a negligible performance overhead.

+#### Identifying and Solving Recovery Challenges for Tree-of-Counters (ToCs) in Secure NVMs
+We are the first group to identify the challenges for recovering SGX-like ToC integrity trees in integrity-protected NVMs.
+Our paprs (Anubis and Phoenix) are the first to also propose low-overhead recovery schemes for such parallelizable integrity trees.

 #### Next?